digitalme-my/NXLAuth-iOS-example/README-IdentityServer.md

 };
 ```

-## Connecting the AppAuth sample to the IdentityServer4 demo instance
+## Connecting the NXLAuth sample to the IdentityServer4 demo instance

 You can find a demo instance of IdentityServer4 at [https://demo.identityserver.io](https://demo.identityserver.io).
 On the main page you can find a number of registered clients and their configuration (all clients can use arbitrary redirect URIs).

-The following changes are required for the AppAuth sample:
+The following changes are required for the NXLAuth sample:

 ```
 // set the issuer